Jane Elliott: Criticism

+come out of American education in a hundred years.”
+However, Bloom found no evidence for the validity of this quote, and has documented Coles' denial of ever making such a statement.
+From Bloom's perspective, this raised questions about Elliott’s credibility, since invoking Coles’ authority gave her experiment more legitimacy in academic and educational circles.

 Origin of workplace diversity training

-Elliott is considered to be the forerunner of diversity training, with the "Blue Eyes/Brown Eyes" exercise as the basis of much of what is now called diversity training.
+Elliott is considered to be the forerunner of diversity training, with the Blue Eyes/Brown Eyes exercise as the basis of much of what is now called diversity training.
 She has done such training for corporations such as General Electric, Exxon, AT&T, and IBM, as well as lectured to the FBI, IRS, US Navy, US Department of Education, and US Postal Service.

 The Riceville school system granted Elliott unpaid leave to conduct workshops and training that were based on her exercise to organizations outside of her school system.
 However, the increasing demands to be away from the classroom eventually caused problems with her public school teaching career.
 Elliott left teaching in the mid-1980s to devote herself full-time to diversity training, redeveloping her classroom exercise for the corporate world.
 This was promoted positively as a way to promote teamwork, profits, and a "winning together" atmosphere.
 For this corporate exercise, Elliott divides a multiracial group based on the color of their eyes and then subjects the blue-eyed individuals to a withering regime of humiliation and contempt.
 In only a few hours, Elliott's treatment makes the blue-eyed workers become distracted and despondent, stumbling over the simplest commands.

 Companies found the idea of offering such training attractive, not only because in the 1970s and 1980s there were increasing numbers of people of color in their organizations, but also because of U.S. court rulings and federal policies to promote multiculturalism brought about by pressure from civil rights groups during the same two decades.

 Many companies at that time came to see diversity training as a way to ward off negative legal action and publicity.
 Elliott said, "If you can't think of any other reason for getting rid of racism, think of it as a real money saver."
 Elliott-inspired diversity training has been used outside the United States.
 When the Race Relations Amendment Act 2000 passed in the United Kingdom, it listed 100 diversity training firms in the Diversity Directory.
 According to a survey by the Chartered Institute of Personnel and Development, 70% of those firms have diversity policies in which diversity training plays a major role.
 Many of these courses follow Elliott's model in regards to understanding the issues presented.